Skip to main content

 note

-The 'Restore default', as the name suggests, deletes the current loggers and applies default loggers.
+The 'Restore default', as the name suggests, deletes the current loggers and applies default loggers based on your vehicle type.

 Configure a Logger Fields